dbevill/dbevill/README.md

 What I Do:

 I use HTML and CSS to create interactive and exciting web pages.
 I like learning in general and applying skills that I've learned.
 Because of that, I am often working to level up my skills.
 I am learning JavaScript so that I can incorporate it more often in my builds.
 I also have a passion for animation, creating motion graphics and visual effects, music production, as well as photography and filmmaking.
+I practice coding as well as design in my spare time.
+After graduation, I would like to work in design doing UX, software development, as well as build up my full stack skills.

 <img width="152" height="231" alt="image" src="https://github.com/user-attachments/assets/5de88011-d17f-436a-8794-d7511240dd2b" />
 <img width="156" height="225" alt="image" src="https://github.com/user-attachments/assets/97015762-190d-4379-86c4-abda0adffb97" />